BBenio/TicTacToe/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is my first project in react.

+That's a tic-tac-toe game with a history of each movement.

 ## Available Scripts